drmowinckels/drmowinckels.github.io/content/blog/2020-05-25-changing-you-blogdown-workflow/index.en.md

 By default, hugo will not render things written in html.
 While plain markdown (`md`) does render it, hugo will omit it.

-If you look into the `html` made by hugo, you will suddenlyt see a bit looking like this:
+If you look into the `html` made by hugo, you will suddenly see a bit looking like this:

 ```html